zyxNova/zyxNova.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hi, I am Ziyu Xiong.
-I am pursuing my bachelor's degree in computer science and technology at Zhejiang University and an honor degree from Mix Class, Chu Kochen Honors College.
-I was privileged to conduct a research internship on generative modeling algorithms under Prof. Tommi Jaakkola at MIT CSAIL.
-During my undergraduate, I am very fortunate to work closely with Ph.D. students Yilun Xu from MIT and Yuanqi Du from Cornell.
-I was also honored to be advised by Prof. Yingcai Wu and Prof. Xiao Xie at ZJU.
+I am pursuing my bachelor's degree in computer science at Zhejiang University and an honor degree from Mix Class, Chu Kochen Honors College.
+I was privileged to conduct a research internship on generative modeling algorithms under [Prof. Tommi Jaakkola](https://people.csail.mit.edu/tommi/tommi.html) at MIT CSAIL.
+During my undergraduate, I am very fortunate to work closely with Ph.D. students [Yilun Xu](https://yilun-xu.com/) from MIT and [Yuanqi Du](https://yuanqidu.github.io/) from Cornell.
+I was also honored to be advised by [Prof. Yingcai Wu](http://www.ycwu.org/) and [Prof. Xiao Xie](https://ssxiexiao.github.io/) at ZJU.

-My research interests currently lie in developing and applying interpretable, controllable, and efficient generative modeling methods to facilitate advancements in vision-language generation(mainly text-to-image generation), scientific discovery(especially 2D & 3D small molecule generation), and robotics(such as the generation of 3D objects, scenes, and videos).
+My research interests currently lie in developing and applying interpretable, controllable, and efficient generative modeling methods to facilitate advancements in vision-language generation(mainly text-to-image generation), scientific discovery(especially 2D & 3D molecule generation), and robotics(such as the generation of 3D objects, scenes, and videos).
-{style="text-align: justify;"}
+{style="text-align: justify; font-size=16px;"}